TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-06-how-to-develop-multiple-symfony-applications-fast-while-keeping-the-quality.md

 - `public/index.php`

-This is more complicated because the working directory is no in the monorepo root but in the project root:
+This is more complicated because the working directory is not in the monorepo root but in the project root (`/projects/open-training`):

 ```diff
 -require __DIR__ . '/../vendor/autoload.php';